mr-bt/manager.README/README.md

 #### Decision-making intuition

-Intuition is using one 'gut feeling' to decide about possible courses of action.
+Intuition is using one' gut feeling' to decide about possible courses of action.
 Although some people perceive it as a sixth sense only available to some, IMO intuition is a combination of past experience and one personal values.
 It is worth taking intuition into account because it reflects your learnings.
 It is, however, not always based on reality, only perceptions.

 It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.
 It's also perfectly acceptable to use intuition to close the gap between *knowns* and *unknowns*, and to question what the data is suggesting (e.g. Are we asking the right questions?).
 When your intuition is fronting the facts, try hard to validate it.
 Watch out for [confirmation bias](https://www.verywellmind.com/what-is-a-confirmation-bias-2795024).